-The superordinate objective that the Max Planck Society’s Archives have set themselves in their function as scientific archives of international importance is to ensure that essential documents dealing with the history of science are safeguarded, preserved and made accessible.
+The superordinate objective that the Archives of the Max Planck Society have set themselves in their function as scientific archives of international importance is to ensure that essential documents dealing with the history of science are safeguarded, preserved and made accessible.
 Apart from this, the Archives see themselves as a service facility for the Max Planck Society’s Administrative Headquarters and its Institutes.

 The following targets are derived thereof:

 1. A meaningful tradition is constituted from the documents of all association bodies of the Max Planck Society and its other facilities and documentary additions to the archival holdings.

 2. The archival materials are permanently safeguarded and conserved.